uwgraphics/relaxed_ik/README.md

 The solver was written in Julia 1.0.2, though any more recent 1.X.X version should suffice.

+To install Julia, follow these simple, yet intentionally verbose, steps:
+1. Go to the downloads page here: https://julialang.org/downloads/
+2. Scroll down to the "Current Stable Release" section, find the "Generic Linux Binaries for [x86/ARM]" row that is correct for you (if you're unsure, it's most likely x86), then click either 32-bit or 64-bit depending on your OS configuration.
+A prompt will come up asking where you want to save the download.
+Anywhere convenient (like the desktop) is fine.
+3. Right click the downloaded folder, and click "extract here"
+4. Move the extracted folder to a permanent location of your choice.
+I usually just keep it in my "home" folder.
+5. Update your Path variable such that your system can find and start up Julia.
+There are a couple of ways to do this; my preferred way is to update the /etc/environment file.
+To do this, open the /etc/environment file in your favorite text editor (vim, emacs, etc) with sudo privilege.
+I use vim, so for me the command would read "sudo vim /etc/environment".
+You'll probably get a prompt to enter your password.
+Next, use the text editor to append ":/[your path to your julia bin folder]" to the path.
+For example, at the time of writing this, my system path line ends with ":/home/rakita/julia-1.1.0/bin".
+Save the file and exit.
+6. Restart your computer.
+And you're done!
+To make sure this worked, open up a terminal and type the command "julia".
+A Julia environment should initialize.

 If you plan to extend any of the Julia code, we recommend using the Juno IDE (not required)

 Once Julia is installed, initialize a Julia environment using the following command: